sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Add a description of your script.
 The description can be text/HTML.

 ### Use Selenium directly
-You can use Selenium directly if you need to use things that are not availible through our commands.
+You can use Selenium directly if you need to use things that are not available through our commands.

 You get a hold of the Selenium objects through the context.
  The *selenium.webdriver* that is the Selenium [WebDriver public API object](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html).
 And *selenium.driver* that's the [instantiated version of the WebDriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html) driving the current version of the browser.